JasonShirley/jasonshirley.github.io/index.md

 # Intro

 Greetings!
 My name is Jason Shirley.
-I'm a hard working, passionate, and fast learning technology enthusiest.
-I graduated from Eastern Oregon University with my BS in Computer Science in 2019.
-Since then, I have been on a fun and fast paced adventure leaning new technology and providing my skill set to various jobs.
+I am a hard working, passionate, and fast learning technology enthusiest.
+I have multiple years experience in Web Devlopment and other aspects of IT.
+Please feel free to view my main repository at [github.com/jasonshirley](github.com/jasonshirley)

 # Work History